Baywatch (film): Plot

-Brody later sees "sand grifters (beach thieves)" steal bags using a cooler.
+Brody later sees "sand grifters" (or beach thieves) steal bags using a cooler.
 He chases them off the beach and keeps the cooler.
 After finding another pouch of flakka on the beach, Brody uses the cooler to steal the second victim's report from Ellerbee's desk.
-Bringing it to Summer, she confirms the man was killed by knife instead of a shark attack.
+Bringing it to Summer, she confirms the man was killed by a knife instead of a shark attack.

-Ronnie recognizes the victim as his friend Dave, an IT technician who was working for the Huntley.
-So, Brody finally realizes that Mitch was right about the club.
+Ronnie recognizes the victim as his friend Dave, an IT technician who was working for the Huntley Club.
+Now, Brody finally realizes that Mitch was right about the club.
 Ronnie hacks into Leeds' servers, finding her plan to privatize the entire beach.

-The team infiltrates a private party on Leeds' personal yacht and discover that she has been using the hull to smuggle the drugs.
+The team infiltrates a private party on Leeds' personal yacht and discovers that she has been using the hull to smuggle kinds of drugs.
 Brody is captured and thrown into a bait cage.
 A gloating Leeds reveals she bribed Thorpe to replace Mitch with him before pushing the cage into the water.
 Before Brody can drown, Summer swims to him and gives him mouth-to-mouth resuscitation.
 However, he is hallucinating and suddenly realizes it is actually Mitch.

 They catch up to Leeds before she can escape via helicopter, but she captures Brody.
 Mitch aims a Roman candle at her, and Ronnie and C. J. launch the fireworks, blowing her up.
 Ellerbee arrives, takes Leeds' henchmen into custody, and apologizes to Mitch.
 Thorpe arrives, berating Mitch for returning to the beach.
-Brody punches him in the face and Thorpe is arrested for his role in Leeds' plan.
+Brody punches him in the face, and Thorpe is arrested for his role in Leeds' plan.

 Sometime later, Ronnie and Brody begin relationships with C. J. and Summer, respectively.
 Mitch, reinstated, announces that Summer, Ronnie, and Brody are no longer trainees and introduces them to their new captain, Casey Jean.